hmbrg/blitzjs-monorepo-example/packages/db-main-prisma/README.md

 ## DB type generation

 Create or update the types.
-This is generally automatically done in a postinstall from any app, see script section of [../../apps/web-app/package.json](../../apps/web-app/package.json) or try it out with `yarn workspace web-app postinstall`
+This is generally automatically done in a postinstall from any app, see script section of [../../apps/reference-web-app/package.json](../../apps/reference-web-app/package.json) or try it out with `yarn workspace reference-web-app postinstall`

 ```bash
 yarn prisma generate